koiuo/intelpwm-udev/README.md

 in `/usr/lib/udev` (double check with udev man page of your distribution).

 The udev rule should usually live in `/etc/udev/rules.d/` or `/usr/lib/udev/rules.d/` (double check with udev man page).

+## Dependencies

+The script requires `intel_reg` utility from the http://cgit.freedesktop.org/xorg/app/intel-gpu-tools/ to be in `PATH`.